 How do you wear your shirt?
+Do you like them loose or tight?
 Do you want the bottom edge hidden, or do you feel more comfortable when it’s not tucked?
 Certainly, aside from comfort, there’s also the style that needs to be considered in deciding whether to wear it tucked or untucked.

 Why Even Decide

-The answer is quite simple: this seemingly small and insignificant detail can spell the difference between exuding dapperness or looking like a fashion victim.
+The answer is quite simple: this seemingly small and insignificant detail can spell the difference between exuding a dashing look or looking like a fashion victim.
 You don’t want to end up being the guy at a social gathering that feels out of place for committing a fashion faux pas.